a plan for Orchard Park

 31 October 2008

 Deadline for submissions of EOIs.
-The CLG receive Hull’s bid document.
+The CLG receives Hull’s bid document.

 13 November 2008

-Ward councillors express concern about lack of involvement in consultation regarding the bid (Minute 83).
+Ward councillors express concern about lack of involvement in consultation regarding the submitted bid (Minute 83).

 27 November 2008